June Barton OAM

 Masters of Laws (Majoring in Tax); LLB/Bsc

-Mona’s practice focuses on a range of corporate and commercial transactions including regulated and unregulated mergers and acquisitions, capital markets, fundraising, syndications and restructuring advice in respect of listed, unlisted, government clients and not-for-profit clients.
+Mona is a Senior Legal Counsel with Fortescue Future Industries.
+Prior to Fortescue, Mona was a special counsel in Lavan’s corporate team.
+She has more than 15 years’ experience in corporate and commercial law and has acted on a range of corporate and commercial transactions including regulated and unregulated mergers and acquisitions, capital markets, fundraising, syndications and restructuring advice in respect of listed, unlisted, government clients and not-for-profit clients.

 Fellow of the Certified Practising Accountants of Australia; Graduate of the Australian Institute of Company Directors